semvis123/Sonyfy/README.md

 Other headphones might work but I haven't tested it.

 Let me know if your device is supported but I haven't put it on the list yet :)
-@semvis123 on twitter
+@semvis123 on twitter.